Soterix Medical Neuronavigation

 3) Navigate to stimulation electrode location using individual's MRI and mark location on scalp.

-Why immunity to line-of-sight occlusion is important?
+Why is immunity to line-of-sight occlusion is important?

 Most navigation systems use either optical (infrared) or electromagnetic tracking technology.
 Both systems perform the same function- however, the technology used to provide information to the operator is substantially different.
 The optical system uses infrared sensors in combination with light emitting structures that are fixed to the subject’s head via a headband and fixed to a hand-held probe.
 Both the headband and the instrument must be “seen” by the system’s camera in order to allow navigation.
 Optical systems are typically more expensive.
 The electromagnetic systems like the Neural Navigator on the other hand use electromagnetic fields that use reference points on a device attached to the patient’s head (held via headband).
-Unlike the optical systems, electromagnetic systems do not have to be “seen” by a camera and therefore do not suffer from line of sight occlusion (LOS) issues.
-In fact, electromagnetic tracking dominates the surgical navigation field due to no LOS issues.
+Unlike the optical systems, electromagnetic systems do not have to be “seen” by a camera and therefore do not suffer from line-of-sight (LOS) occlusion issues.
+In fact, electromagnetic tracking dominates the surgical navigation field due to no LOS occlusion issues.
 Furthermore, the Neural Navigator system uses DC pulsed tracking enabling it to match the precision and accuracy of optical systems.

 Electromagnetic versus Optical Tracking

 During neuronavigation, the 3D positions and angles of the TMS coil, a digitizing stylus and the head of the patient typically must be known at all times.
-Position tracking of coil, head and stylus can be performed either by using optical position tracking with large cameras on a stand, or by electromagnetic (EM) position tracking based on a DC pulsed magnetic field emitted by a small box.
-In Neurosurgery, where the principle of frameless stereotactic neuronavigation was invented decades ago, both optical and EM tracking techniques have been around for a long time, and have proven their worth.
-They are found to be equally accurate in larger studies ( Koivukangas 2013 & Ricci 2008).
-Especially EM tracking offers several advantages, and is currently popular in neurosurgical navigation applications requiring high precision and reliability.
+Position tracking of coil, head and stylus can be performed either by using optical position tracking with large cameras on a stand or by electromagnetic (EM) position tracking based on a DC pulsed magnetic field emitted by a small box.
+In neurosurgery, where the principle of frameless stereotactic neuronavigation was invented decades ago, both optical and EM tracking techniques have been around for a long time and have proven their worth.
+They are found to be equally accurate in larger studies (Koivukangas 2013 & Ricci 2008).
+Especially EM tracking offers several advantages and is currently popular in neurosurgical navigation applications requiring high precision and reliability.
 The main advantage of EM tracking remains immunity to line-of-sight occlusion, or avoiding the inability to track and navigate when the camera view is blocked, for example by the arms of a person using the equipment.
 However, another important advantage is the compact nature of EM tracking, no big camera stand is needed, and sensors are much smaller as well.
-The DC pulsed EM navigation that neurosurgeons use often, and is also used in the Neural Navigator, is very robust, as it does not induce so called ‘Eddy currents’ in metals that otherwise would cause distortions.
+The DC pulsed EM navigation that neurosurgeons use often and is also used in the Neural Navigator is very robust as it does not induce so called ‘Eddy currents’ in metals that otherwise would cause distortions.
 The material used inside a TMS coil also does not pose any problem for EM position tracking based on DC pulses.

 The Neural Navigator was originally developed and rigorously tested at Utrecht University Medical Center in the Netherlands currently has numerous users around the globe – some of which have been successfully using the system since 2011.
 Of course a magnetic pulse generated by a TMS coil very briefly interferes with EM position tracking nearby the TMS coil, for about 1 millisecond.
 This brief distortion is detected in real-time and removed by the Neural Navigator proprietary and fully validated algorithms.
 This allows seamless position tracking of coil and head even during high frequency rTMS and even theta burst TMS protocols.